pranav-P92/AWS-SAA/README.md

 ### **ElastiCache**

--helps app run faster by storing frequently used data in memory (RAM) instead of fetching it from a database every time.
+- helps app run faster by storing frequently used data in memory (RAM) instead of fetching it from a database every time.
 - service that gives you a very fast in-memory cache.
 - helps reduce load/traffic